woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode7.md

 **Robbie**: That's OK.

 **Linda**: Come by one day and look at some of the other dogs.
-I'm suer there's one for you.
+I'm sure there's one for you.
 Thanks, Robbie.
 And the Levinsons thank you for bringing their dog to us.

 **Robbie**: Thanks, Linda.
 Bye.